ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     PDF only: Return type and value of a PDF dictionary key of a :data:`dictionary` object given by its xref.

-    :arg int xref: the :data:`xref`. *Changed in v1.18.10:* Use `-1` to access the special dictionary "PDF trailer".
+    :arg int xref: the :data:`xref`.
+Use `-1` to access the special dictionary "PDF trailer".

     :arg str key: the desired PDF key.
 Must **exactly** match (case-sensitive) one of the keys contained in :meth:`Document.GetKeysXref`.